playANDcode/playANDcode/README.md

 - 👋 Hi, I’m @playANDcode
-- 👀 I’m interested in Math, Space and her
+- 👀 I’m interested in Math, Space and Tech.
 - 🌱 I’m currently learning Python and Git
-- 💞️ I’m looking to collaborate on learning together
+- 💞️ I’m looking forward on learning together
 - 📫 How to reach me: whatbringsyouhere@protonmail.com

 <!---